 You will find thousands of different Honey Cakes recipe as many families have their own one, passed from one generation to another.
 Here is my twist on the traditional honey cake: an Orange Glazed Spiced Honey Cake decorated with Candied Oranges.

 The list of ingredients is rather long – but don’t freak out!
-It is a super easy recipe.
+This Dairy-Free Spiced Honey Cake recipe is super easy!
 There are a few elements make this Spiced Honey Cake so delicious.
 The Spices and the Honey, obviously, but also the Almonds and Hazelnuts ground into a thin meal.